 Andrew leads on Lund Trust's strategy and grant-making.
 He previously worked for Cripplegate Foundation, a charitable trust in North London.
 Andrew has an MA in Aegean Archaeology and an MSc in Philanthropy, Grantmaking and Social Investment.

 Olivia works with Andrew on Lund Trust's grant-making.
-She previously worked in project management and grant-making at the Prince’s Countryside Fund, Trees for Cities, and Battersea Dogs & Cats Home.
+She previously worked in project management and grant-making at the Royal Countryside Fund, Trees for Cities, and Battersea Dogs & Cats Home.
 Olivia has an MSc in International Development.